pyenv-win/pyenv-win-venv/README.md

 <h1 align="center">pyenv-win-venv</h1>

-A CLI manage virtual envs with pyenv-win<br>
+A CLI to manage virtual envs with pyenv-win<br>

 To report issues for the CLI, open an issue at https://github.com/arzkar/pyenv-win-venv/issues